-If you are an adult child, sibling, niece, nephew, friend, or neighbor of a Pennsylvania adult who needs nursing-facility-level-of-care help at home, the most direct paid path is Services My Way (SMW) inside Community HealthChoices, Pennsylvania's mandatory Medicaid Managed Long-Term Services and Supports (MLTSS) program.
+If you are an adult child, sibling, niece, nephew, friend, or neighbor of a Pennsylvania adult who needs nursing-facility-level-of-care help at home, the most direct paid path is Services My Way (SMW) inside Community HealthChoices, Pennsylvania's mandatory Medicaid managed long-term care program.
 Your loved one applies for Medicaid Long-Term Services and Supports through COMPASS, enrolls in CHC, picks a plan, asks the Service Coordinator to set up SMW at the first assessment, and hires you through Tempus Unlimited as a Direct Care Worker.

 If you are a spouse, you cannot be paid under SMW, full stop.
-Pennsylvania's "legally responsible relative" exclusion at 55 Pa.
-Code Chapter 52 is one of the most restrictive in the country and is the single biggest reason PA families end up disappointed after weeks of paperwork.
+The spouse exclusion lives in the waivers themselves, at Appendix C-2-e of the CHC waiver (PA.0386.R05.01) and the same appendix of the OBRA waiver (PA.0235.R06.03), not in the Pennsylvania Code, and it is the single biggest reason PA families end up disappointed after weeks of paperwork.
 The two real workarounds are: (1) VA Veteran-Directed Care if your spouse is a VA-enrolled veteran (this is the only PA pathway where a spouse can be paid); and (2) VA's Program of Comprehensive Assistance for Family Caregivers (PCAFC), which pays a monthly stipend to a primary family caregiver, including a spouse, of an eligible veteran with a serious service-connected impairment.

-If your loved one is age 60+ or has a chronic dementia diagnosis at any age, you are eligible for the Family Caregiver Support Program (FCSP) through your county Area Agency on Aging, even if no Medicaid pathway fits.
+If your loved one is age 60+ or has Alzheimer's disease or a related disorder at any age, you are eligible for the Family Caregiver Support Program (FCSP) through your county Area Agency on Aging, even if no Medicaid pathway fits.
+So are you if you are 55 or older and share a home with a relative aged 18 to 59 who has a non-dementia-related disability, a category Act 20 of 2021 added and that most write-ups still omit.
 FCSP reimburses your out-of-pocket costs up to $600/month at a sliding-scale percentage based on your income, plus $5,000 lifetime for home modifications and assistive devices.
 It is not a wage.
 It is reimbursement for what you spend.

 The details, and the catches, are below.